soizicpenicaud/algobibliography/3-observing-politics.md

 # 3.Observing politics through the social power of algorithms
+## Initial questions: What does the use of decision-making algorithms in public administration reveal about politics?
+What does “algorithmic governmentality” entail?

 ### Beer, D. (2017).
 The social power of algorithms.
 Information, Communication & Society, 20(1), 1–13. https://doi.org/10.1080/1369118X.2016.1216147